alexjuliencodes/-IFT1015_TP2/README.md

 # Doodle-Clone
 Project 2 for IFT1015 - Programming 1 by Alexandre Julien and Sofiia Nikiforova

-Consist of modifying an existing coding base to complete features, improve security and fix bugs.
+Consists of modifying an existing code base to implement or complete features, improve security and fix bugs.

 Graded A+ by professor.